 Have mentors and youth participants use the Fast Friends (FF) Procedure to establish trust and build rapport.
 The success of mentorship significantly depends on the nature of the relationship between mentor and protégé.
 Youth participants indicated that whether or not they opened up to mentors depended on their comfort level with mentors and their belief that mentors would maintain confidences.
 Results of the evaluation suggest that establishing the requisite level of trust may be an issue with some mentor-youth pairs.
 The FF Procedure is an approach for quickly establishing trust and building deep relationships.
 It is based on the gradual mutual disclosure of increasingly personal information between individuals (Aron, Melinat, Aron, Vallone, & Bator, 1997; University of California-Berkley, n.d.).

 Establish positive and negative incentives and provide support resources to encourage consistent attendance and on-time arrival for program events and activities.
 Both mentors and youths indicated that people arriving late to programs and events was a significant issue.
 More than half of the youths arrived to the focus group session for the evaluation study more than 10 minutes after the designated start time.
 Youths indicated that consistent transportation was often an impediment that prevented many of their peers from participating in the program.
-Youths also indicated that mentors canceling meetings because of other obligations was a regular occurence.
+Youths also indicated that mentors canceling meetings because of other obligations was a regular occurrence.
 Notably, 5 of 8 survey respondents report that they didn’t schedule future meetings with their mentor before leaving the current meeting.

 Encourage and facilitate appropriate parental involvement by planning and scheduling quarterly activities that specifically involve the parents of youth participants.
 Both mentors and youths indicated a desire for parental involvement greater than current levels.
 Most youths indicated they were fine with mentors interacting with their parents but would be uncomfortable with parental involvement in all program activities.
 Youths also cited work schedules and general fatigue as the primary impediments preventing many parents from being more regularly involved with the program.
 Suggestions for implementing this recommendation include: